Flamingo: Description

+The greater and American flamingos are the largest of the six different species of flamingos, both standing at 120–145 cm tall, and weighing 2.1–4.1 kg, while lesser flamingo is the smallest species, with a height of 80–90 cm and weighing 1.5–2 kg; James's flamingo is only slightly larger at 90–92 cm tall and 2 kg.
+Flamingos can have a wingspan as small as 95–100 cm in lesser flamingo, to as large as 140–165 cm in greater and American flamingos.

 Flamingos usually stand on one leg with the other tucked beneath the body.
 The reason for this behaviour is not fully understood.
 One theory is that standing on one leg allows the birds to conserve more body heat, given that they spend a significant amount of time wading in cold water.
 However, the behaviour also takes place in warm water and is also observed in birds that do not typically stand in water.
 An alternative theory is that standing on one leg reduces the energy expenditure for producing muscular effort to stand and balance on one leg.
 A study on cadavers showed that the one-legged pose could be held without any muscle activity, while living flamingos demonstrate substantially less body sway in a one-legged posture.

 While walking, a flamingo's legs may appear to bend backwards.
 This appearance is due to the middle joint on their legs being their ankle, not their knee.
 Flamingos also have webbed feet that aid with swimming and they may stamp their feet in the mud to stir up food from the bottom.

 Flamingos are capable flyers, and flamingos in captivity often require wing clipping to prevent escape.
 A pair of African flamingos which had not yet had their wings clipped escaped from the Wichita, Kansas, zoo in 2005.
 One was spotted in Texas 14 years later.
 It had been seen previously by birders in Texas, Wisconsin and Louisiana.